Godley/lanyon/_posts/2017-11-26-newbies-guide-to-logging.md

 Recently, I had the following revellation
 ![](images/2017/logging.png)

-Educators, be those tutorial writers, former teachers, or current teachers are using print statements everywhere because they don't know that industry doesn't do that.
+Educators, be those tutorial writers, former teachers, or current teachers are using print statements everywhere because they don't know that industry doesn't do that. (and why should they?)

 Or at least, having 2 former teachers and one current teacher respond in that way leads me to believe this.
 So I thought I'd write a short guide on how and why to use logging instead of print.